Archive: Non-profit

-Non-profit archives include those in historical societies, not-for-profit businesses such as hospitals, and the repositories within foundations.
-Such repositories are typically set up with private funds from donors to preserve the papers and history of specific persons or places.
+Non-profit archives include those in historical societies, not-for-profit businesses such as hospitals, and repositories within foundations.
+Such repositories are typically set up with private funds from donors to preserve the papers and histories of specific people or places.
 These institutions may rely on grant funding from the government as well as private funds.
-Depending on the availability of funds, non-profit archives may be as small as the historical society in a rural town to as big as a state historical society that rivals a government archives.
-Users of this type of archive may vary as much as the institutions that hold them.
+Depending on the availability of funds, non-profit archives may be as small as the historical society in a rural town to as big as a state historical society that rivals a government archive.
+Users of this type of archive may vary as much as the institutions that hold it.
 Employees of non-profit archives may be professional archivists, paraprofessionals, or volunteers, as the education required for a position at a non-profit archive varies with the demands of the collection's user base.

 Web archiving

 Web archiving is the process of collecting portions of the World Wide Web and ensuring the collection is preserved in an archive, such as an archive site, for future researchers, historians, and the public.
 Due to the massive size of the Web, web archivists typically employ web crawlers for automated collection.

 Similarly, software code and documentation can be archived on the web, as with the example of CPAN.